-Sir Nicholas will focus on family law, open justice and the rule of law.
-As per the headline from Earl Loreburn's speech in Scott v Scott, "the traditional law, that English justice must be administered openly in the face of all men, is an almost priceless inheritance…"
+Sir Nicholas focused on family law, open justice and the rule of law.
+His lecture title 'A priceless inheritance' is taken from Earl Loreburn in Scott v Scott: "the traditional law, that English justice must be administered openly in the face of all men, is an almost priceless inheritance…"

 Sir Nicholas Mostyn